All Episodes

 That experience did not seem to go gangbusters.

-You're willing to try that again.
+You're willing to try that again?

-So you were gonna take from one group, assume that it will work better with another group, and you're going to pick and choose What I want to do is to give like incentives to homeowners and commercial uh properties to put in r renewables, whether it be solar or wind power or whatever.
+What I want to do is to give incentives to homeowners and commercial properties to put in renewables, whether it be solar or wind power or whatever.

-You gotta you're having excess uh profits, windfall profits, uh two pro your profits are too big according to us Democrats and us liberals.
+Your profits are too big according to us Democrats and us liberals.

-This they if they keep this up, if they keep talking this way, they are going to lose the White House.
+If they keep this up, if they keep talking this way, they are going to lose the White House.

 I don't know about congressional races and Senate races.

-Unfortunately, they should be, if there was any kind of strategy, but there isn't.
+Unfortunately, they should be if there was any kind of strategy, but there isn't.

-But this this stuff that these people are talking about, they're on the wrong side of this energy business.
+But this stuff that these people are talking about, they're on the wrong side of this energy business.

-The American people full well understand that taxing anybody is not going to lower the price of gasoline.
+The American people full well understand that taxing anybody is not going to lower the price of gasoline and is not going to produce any more oil.

 They know that.